-Research and development expenses for the year ended December 31, 2010 were \$9.7 million, a decrease of \$1.2 million compared to \$10.9 million for the year ended December 31, 2009.
-This decrease in research and development expenses was due to a decrease of \$1.1 million in spending on our prioritized asset MN-221 for the treatment of acute exacerbations of asthma, primarily due to the completion of the clinical trial evaluating MN-221 at planned escalating doses in patients with severe acute exacerbations of asthma treated in emergency departments in 2009, a decrease of \$0.3 million primarily in unallocated R&D expenses due to a reduction in personnel costs and a reduction in intellectual property legal costs related to the overall review of our patent portfolio, offset by an increase in spending of \$0.2 million primarily to complete the clinical trial, principally funded by the National Institute in Drug Addiction, in our other prioritized asset MN-166/AV411 ibudilast for the treatment of opioid withdrawal.
+Research and development expenses for the year ended December 31, 2010 were approximately \$9.7 million, a decrease of approximately \$1.2 million compared to approximately \$10.9 million for the year ended December 31, 2009.
+This decrease in research and development expenses was due to a decrease of approximately \$1.1 million in spending on our prioritized asset MN-221 for the treatment of acute exacerbations of asthma, primarily due to the completion of the clinical trial evaluating MN-221 at planned escalating doses in patients with severe acute exacerbations of asthma treated in emergency departments in 2009, a decrease of approximately \$0.3 million primarily in unallocated R&D expenses due to a reduction in R&D headcount and a reduction in intellectual property legal costs related to the overall review of our patent portfolio, offset by an increase in spending of approximately \$0.2 million primarily to complete the clinical trial, principally funded by the National Institute in Drug Addiction, in our other prioritized asset MN-166 ibudilast for the treatment of opioid withdrawal.